telerik/report-server-docs/introduction.md

 # Introduction

-Telerik Report Server is a server-based reporting platform that provides comprehensive reports management.
+Progress® Telerik® Report Server is a server-based reporting platform that provides comprehensive reports management.
 It provides a centralized storage for the reports and various ways to organize and preview them.

 Telerik Report Server provides a full range of ready-to-use tools and services to help you create, deploy, deliver and manage reports for your organization.
 Report scheduling enables you to configure the automatic delivery of specified reports by e-mail at scheduled intervals.
 You can use your organization AD FS or the Report Server's own authentication feature.